Hyde School (Maine): Curriculum

 As part of the character-building curriculum, all students are required to participate in academics, performing arts, athletics, and community service.
 As a recent article describes, Hyde believes that "character, attitude and effort are factors that contribute to academic excellence and personal fulfilment.
 Hence, their character-based programming is incorporated in their regular curriculum spurring students to work on their leadership skills, public speaking confidence, and building meaningful relationships."

 Hyde's students evaluate themselves against the school's five principles of Courage, Integrity, Leadership, Curiosity, and Concern.
 Regular visits from parents are required; they also participate in regional groups away from campus.
 Honors and Advanced Placement courses are offered, though graduation is based on personal development more than academics, with individual degrees being determined by community assessment.

 Hyde also runs a leadership program in July for students ages 13–18.
 The program takes place on campus in Bath, Maine and on the school's Black Wilderness Preserve in Eustis, Maine.

 Discipline in the Early Years of the School

 Articles from the 1980s and 90s reported that strict behavioral rules were enacted and enforced by administrators and the community at Hyde.
 At that time, students could stop classes and call "concern meetings" to challenge peers they felt were underprepared.
 Reports of past disciplinary procedures have included slapping and public paddling, a student being "dunked" in a duck pond, a student being instructed to engage in a boxing match with a teacher, performing labor on school grounds and surrounding farms, living in isolation, digging a pit as a metaphorical grave, and receiving a masculine haircut.

 In 2010, the Woodstock campus experimented with banning the use of technology on Tuesdays, in an attempt to increase face-to-face communication.

-Tuition

-Tuition for the 2023-2024 academic year is $66,000 for boarding students, and $29,500 for day students.